 The NH Stone Wall Mapper project uses Lidar data to display small variations in ground elevation.
 A UNH project built this map to identify stone walls in the state.

 This site can be “misused” (in a good way) to show lots of other topographic features.
 Here’s a “Lidar view” of the grounds of Loch Lyme Lodge, near Post Pond.
 The features are shaded as if the sun were shining from the northeast.
 (Update: 31 Dec: Thanks to the good folks at the NH Geological Survey, the link now goes directly to the desired view!)

 But wait… there’s more!
-Turn on and off various “layers” to see other kinds of information.
+You can turn on and off various “layers” to see other kinds of information.
 To do this:

-Play around – turn on/off layers, scroll to other parts of NH.
+So much fun – play around!.
+Turn on/off layers, scroll to other parts of NH.
 If you find something interesting, send me a note and I’ll post it.
 Enjoy!